 Even though all the bones have been removed and discarded, I like to put the liquid into a blender and whiz for a few seconds, just to make sure there are no cooked bone shards.
 Never feed cooked bones to your pet.
 Feed only raw bones.

-You will notice that the bone broth is quite gelatinous.
+After the broth cools, you will notice that the bone broth is quite gelatinous.
 This is good.
 It means you have extracted all the nourishing minerals and collagen from the connective tissue of the chicken.
-This contains natural glucosamine.
+This gelatin contains natural glucosamine.

 Don't forget that your bone broth recipe can be made from beef bones, pork bones, lamb bones whole fish bones including the head, and bones from game animals such as venison, too.
 I suggest you start with the chicken bone broth recipe above.